Mastering Marketing Approval Management: 5 Best Practices for an Efficient Approval Process

 If you look forward to getting something approved in your organisation like you look forward to visiting the dentist, you’re not alone.
 Inconsistent and drawn-out approval timelines are rampant in marketing.
 And far from being a transient issue, they don’t just fix themselves.

-It gets worse when there’s no centralised approach to managing approvals, leaving different teams and team members to default to using their own favourite tools and messaging systems.
+It gets worse when there’s no centralised approach to managing approvals, leaving different teams and team members to default to using email and their own tools, processes and messaging systems.

 If you’re in an industry in which regulatory requirements require marketing audits, there’s little hope of even following the trail of who approved particular changes, let alone improving the process.

-So here are a few tips that will help marketers to streamline the approval process so your team can get out of first gear and really start motoring.
+So here are a few tips that will help marketers to streamline the approval process and establish an efficient approval process so your team can get out of first gear and really start motoring.

 An approvals matrix is really just a fancy term for documenting the roles or people that need to approve each type of marketing activity you conduct.

-A key step to streamlining marketing work processes is to recognise that not everything is the Magna Carta – just as the CMO shouldn’t need to approve every social post, the CEO shouldn’t need to approve every campaign.
+A key step to streamlining marketing work processes is to recognise that not everything is the Magna Carta – just as the CMO shouldn't need to approve every social post, the CEO shouldn't need to approve all marketing projects or every marketing campaign.

 Take an organised approach to who needs to approve which tier of activity, and save your team countless hours in lost time.